MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-upgrade.md

 Changes in this release:

 - Added ability to get a client network trace
-- Added ability to enabled resoruce access tracking
+- Added ability to enabled resource access tracking
 - Added support for Podman when using Red Hat Enterprise Linux 8.4
 - Minor bug fixes